jhudsl/tidyversecourse/docs/05-prediction.md

 <img src="/Users/carriewright/Documents/GitHub/tidyversecourse/book_figures/vfold.png" width="463" />

-The model will be trained on  $v$-1 subsets of the data iteratively (removing a different $v$ until all possible $v$-1 sets have been evaluated) to get a sense of the performance of the model.
-While one fold will be saved to act as a test set.
+The model will be trained on  $v$-1 subsets of the data iteratively (removing a different $v$ until all possible $v$-1 sets have been evaluated), while one fold will be saved to act as a test set.
+This will give us a sense of the out-of-sample (meaning not the entire training sample) performance of the model.

 In the case of tuning, multiple values for the hyperparameter are tested to determine what yields the best model performance.